SeldonIO/seldon-deploy-sdk/README.md

 ### Usage

-The Python version of the SDK includes support for sommon common authentication workflows.
+The Python version of the SDK includes support for common authentication workflows.

 You can see an example usage below: